-The best programs in radio broadcasting provide students with hands-on experiences that can be used in the job market.
-Two of the top schools with radio broadcasting programs are the University of Southern California (USC) and the University of Central Florida (UCF), and California State University - Fullerton.
+Three of the top schools with radio broadcasting programs are the University of Southern California (USC), the University of Central Florida (UCF), and California State University - Fullerton.
 UCF offers a bachelor's degree program, and USC and Cal State Fullerton have relevant degree offerings at the bachelor's and master's levels.
 Each of these schools was nationally ranked by U.S. News & World Report for 2020.

-|School Highlight: Students will be able to spend two weeks in New York City through a Maymester program offered by the Annenberg School.
-The University of Southern California (USC) ranked tied for 25th among national universities by U.S. News and World Report in 2015.
+At the University of Southern California, students will be able to spend two weeks in New York City through a Maymester program offered by the Annenberg School.
+The University of Southern California is tied for 22nd among national universities by U.S. News and World Report rankings in 2020.

 The USC Annenberg School for Communication and Journalism has bachelor's and master's degree programs in broadcast journalism.
-This emphasis features courses in radio news writing, reporting and production.
+This emphasis features courses in radio news writing, reporting, and production.
 Students gain broadcast experience by working at the campus radio station, KCSR.
 Admission to the Annenberg School at USC is highly competitive.

-University of Central Florida in Orlando
+University of Central Florida

 Students learn to use radio equipment and practice radio broadcasting by managing WNSC, the campus radio station.
 The program features a $14 million state-of-the-art communications building designed with a media studio equipped with digital and analog technology.
 The school was ranked 16th as the most innovative university by U.S. News & World Report for 2019.

 Top Radio Broadcasting Schools

-|Emerson College||University's radio station, WERS, plays an eclectic mix of music|
+|Emerson College||Boston, MA||University's radio station, WERS, plays an eclectic mix of music|

-|New York University||University's award-winning radio station, WNYU, produces news magazine shows every week covering science, the arts and current events||New York, NY|
+|New York University||New York, NY||University's award-winning radio station, WNYU, produces news magazine shows every week, covering science, the arts, and current events|

-|Northwestern University||University's WNUR 89.3 FM can reach an audience of up to 3 million people|
+|Northwestern University||Evanston, IL||University's WNUR 89.3 FM can reach an audience of up to 3 million people|

-|Lewis University||Radio broadcasting students begin getting hands-on experience as entering freshman|
+|Lewis University||Romeoville, IL||Radio broadcasting students begin getting hands-on experience as entering freshman|

-|San Diego State University||KCR radio, the university's student-run station, has been broadcasting since 1969, and programming can currently be heard online, on digital cable channels and through a radio app||San Diego, CA|
+|San Diego State University||San Diego, CA||KCR radio, the university's student-run station, has been broadcasting since 1969, and programming can currently be heard online, on digital cable channels, and through a radio app|

-|University of Florida||Students can contribute to the university's four radio stations, including an internet rock station and the sports station ESPN 850|
+|University of Florida||Gainesville, FL||Students can contribute to the university's four radio stations, including an Internet rock station and the sports station ESPN 850|

-|University of Georgia||University's WUOG 90.5 FM exclusively plays music by local, indie and other artists not currently featured on commercial radio|
+|University of Georgia||Athens, GA||University's WUOG 90.5 FM exclusively plays music by local, indie, and other artists not currently featured on commercial radio|

-|Washington State University||Broadcasting students participate in internships in Los Angeles, New York, Seattle and Chicago||Pullman, WA|
+|Washington State University||Pullman, WA||Broadcasting students participate in internships in Los Angeles, New York, Seattle, and Chicago|